Arianwen Parkes-Lockwood: Early life

 Arianwen lived in the small rural area of Black Mountain in the New England Region of New South Wales.
 She attended Newling Public School and Duval High School in Armidale.
+She went on to study a Bachelor of Dramatic Art (Acting) at the National Institute of Dramatic Art (NIDA), graduating in 2008.

 Career

-After graduating from the National Institute of Dramatic Art, Sydney, in 2008, Parkes-Lockwood played Abigail in The Crucible for the Sydney Theatre Company.
-She appeared as Dolly Green in the 2011 television series Underbelly: Razor; then in Tough Nuts (2011) and a BBC docudrama The Kangaroo Gang: Thieves by Appointment (2011).
+After graduating from NIDA, Parkes-Lockwood played Abigail in The Crucible for the Sydney Theatre Company.
+She also starred in a 2010 Sydney production As You Like It, playing Rosalind.

+She appeared as Dolly Green in the 2011 television series Underbelly: Razor; then in an episode of Tough Nuts (2011) as well as an episode of the two-part BBC docudrama The Kangaroo Gang: Thieves by Appointment (2011).

 She was a winner of the 2011 Marten Bequest Travelling Scholarship for acting and filmmaking.

-In 2013, she was cast as Olivia Bligh in the Seven Network's 1950s period drama A Place to Call Home.

-In 2015 she appeared as Harriet Edwards in ABC Television's Miss Fisher's Murder Mysteries.
+In 2013, she was cast as Olivia Bligh in the Seven Network's 1950s period drama A Place to Call Home in which she appeared for 61 episodes, until 2018.
+In 2015 she had a guest role as Harriet Edwards in ABC Television's Miss Fisher's Murder Mysteries.

+Parkes-Lockwood is also a successful voiceover artist, having voiced television commercials for Renault Arkana, LG, Chemist Warehouse, BBC Earth, Nurofen, Manicare, Elastoplast and Magnum.

 In 2019, she appeared naked in a video for PETA's anti-wool campaign.